 In 2010 and 2012, the Social Science and Humanities Research Council of Canada (SSHRC) and the International Development Research Centre (IDRC) provided funding for two preliminary planning workshops in Toronto, Canada.
 The project then began the move into accessing development funding with a grant from the MasterCard Foundation (MCF) that provided support for a 2011 Workshop in Kampala, Uganda.

+Since 2018, the BHER Project has been supported by Open Society Foundations (formerly Open Society Institute) and York University.
 We are thankful for the support of all our past and current partners and funders.